 Parents and carers use child car restraints to keep children safe inside cars.
-Restraints are suitable for children usually up to 10 years old with shoulder height of 530 mm.
+Restraints are generally suitable for children up to ten years old with shoulder height of 530 mm.
 They are fitted in the car and used with existing adult seatbelts.

 Under the mandatory standard, a child car restraint is a device used together with an adult seatbelt to restrain a child car passenger and reduce the risk of their bodily injury or death in the event of a car accident.
 It does not apply to child restraints designed for children with a disability or to features that already come with the car.

-There are seven main types of child restraints under the mandatory standard.
+There are eight types of child restraints under the mandatory standard.
 These are:

-Type A: Rearward-facing or transversely installed restraint with a harness or other means of holding the child back
+Type A: Rearward-facing or transversely installed restraint with a harness (there are eight variations in this type)

-Type E: A booster seat used in conjunction with a lap-sash seatbelt suitable for children approximately four to 10 years of age whose height is less than 138 cm.
+Type E: A booster seat used in conjunction with a lap-sash seatbelt suitable for children less than 128 cm in height

-Combination Type: Child restraints can also be a combination of the above types.
-For example, a Type AB or BE converter seat.
+Combination Type: Child restraints can also be a combination of the above types, such as: